 - Default article Settings — Leave as default (all selected).

-- Email me whenever — We prefer to know whenever a comment either an approved comment is posted or is held for moderation.
-This enables us to respond to the reader without delay, double check the comment is not over promotional, and keep an eye on things.
+- Email me whenever — We prefer to know whenever a comment, either an approved comment, is posted or is held for moderation.
+This enables us to respond to the reader without delay, double-check the comment is not over-promotional, and keep an eye on things.

-- Comment Moderation (Spam Words) — You can add in this section any words, name, URL, email or IP so that any matches will be held in the moderation queue.
-Because we use other anti-spam tools plugins, we just leave this blank.
+- Comment Moderation (Spam Words) — You can add in this section any words, name, URL, email, or IP so that any matches will be held in the moderation queue.
+Because we use other anti-spam tools plugins, we leave this blank.
 However, if you have a particular type of comment that escapes all your anti-spam settings, then you can use this or the Comment Blacklist (see below) to add relevant words to be filtered.
-Note that words such as “press” will match “WordPress” or “pressed,” so care does need to be used when using this feature.
+Note that terms such as “press” will match “WordPress” or “pressed,” so care does need to be used when using this feature.